iamrojas/Npm-Prototype/README.md

 # Npm-Prototype

-This is a basic tempalte to start using npm as a task manager.
+This is a basic template to start using npm as a task manager.